He Tohu at National Library of New Zealand

 The Introduction to Parliament tour is the most popular and takes place many times throughout the day.
 It is a great way to learn about the parliamentary processes.
 Walk inside the Executive Wing (the Beehive), notable for its circular design.
 Look at the 100-year-old Parliament House and the Parliamentary Library.
 You’ll also see the Debating Chamber, Select Committee rooms, Grand Hall, Legislative Council Chamber, Parliament House, and Banquet Hall.

 There are tours that cater to those interested in the parliamentary art collection, and a shorter tour designed for children.
-The Twilight Tour happens at night and adds on a meal at Bellamys by Logan Brown.
-Bellamys is a parliamentary restaurant that is usually open only to MPs.
+The Twilight Tour happens at night and adds on a meal at Bellamys, the parliamentary restaurant usually only open to MPs.
 The fine dining restaurant serves sustainably sourced food overlooking a beautiful courtyard.
 The three-course meal is included in the tour ticket price and is a decadent way to complete your tour of the parliamentary precinct.

 The friendly guides can provide information sheets for tours in Te Reo Māori, French, German, Spanish, Japanese, Chinese, Hindi, Samoan, and Korean.